Padma Parthasarathy: Tech Mahindra's Tech-tonic | Forbes India

 For instance, a leading telecom company in the UK wanted to see what more it could offer customers.
 Some of the ideas that Tech Mahindra offered were connected homes, smart metering and usage-based insurance, allowing the client to significantly up its customer revenue.
 “We are no longer waiting for a customer purchase order to start work,” she says.

 Then there are routine legacy businesses where Tech Mahindra is able to upgrade its offerings to its clients.
 For instance, customers calling a telecom company with a complaint for a malfunctioning router may be able to fix it themselves, saving the need to send a technician over.
 If this trouble-shooting guide can be automated, it can result in considerable savings.
 A digital service offering at Tech Mahindra would offer and monitor this solution for the client.
 These business pitches to customers are now done proactively.
 This also allows the company to grow revenue more rapidly in a non-linear manner.
 Parthasarathy oversees 2,000 employees across two consulting teams.

-Then there are routine legacy businesses where Tech Mahindra is able to upgrade its offerings to its clients.
-For instance, customers calling a telecom company with a complaint for a malfunctioning router may be able to fix it themselves, saving the need to send a technician over.
-If this trouble-shooting guide can be automated, it can result in considerable savings.
-A digital service offering at Tech Mahindra would offer and monitor this solution for the client.
-These business pitches to customers are now done proactively.
-This also allows the company to grow revenue more rapidly in a non-linear manner.
-Parthasarathy oversees 2,000 employees across two consulting teams.
+Forbes India Self-Made Women 2020: See full list here

 In getting to her present role, Parthasarathy spent considerable time in getting Satyam integrated into Tech Mahindra.
 It is a story she tells with aplomb.
 In 2008, she had decided to take a break.
 She had worked for various companies and spent time in China setting up a sales office for Tech Mahindra.
 She was interested in sustainability and had planned to work with companies and their sustainability projects.
 But corporate spending on sustainability was cut back after the global financial crisis and her plans deferred.
 At the same time, Ramalinga Raju admitted to fudging Satyam’s books in January 2009.
 Next month, Satyam was up for sale and CP Gurnani, managing director at Tech Mahindra, needed a trusted hand to look into the business and see if it was worth bidding for.